 Gareth’s love of Music started at an early age and has ended up becoming his full time occupation as well as hobby.
 Gareth has sung for many years, firstly as a boy soprano and chorister and later as professional singer with several opera companies, choral societies and choirs.
 He also toured across Germany singing under the baton of Stephen Jackson.
 Gareth went on to study Music at university and gained a Bachelor of Music (Hons) degree from the University of Wales, Cardiff.

 Gareth is currently Head of Performing Arts at The ABC International School here in Ho Chi Minh City and is in his sixth year of living and working in the community.
 The school enjoys a rich and diverse music programme and Gareth is thrilled to be leading many components with the support of his colleagues at the school.
-Gareth is also on the Executive Committee for Music for FOBISIA (Federation of British International Schools in Asia), a responsibility that requires his engagement with school Music Directors throughout the region.
+Gareth is also a Co-Chair of the Executive Committee for Music for FOBISIA (Federation of British International Schools in Asia), a responsibility that requires his engagement with school Music Directors throughout the region.

 Gareth has been a member of the International Choir since 2011 and has enjoyed singing with them in various ensembles as well as being a regular soloist.
 In June 2016, Gareth became the Artistic Director of the International Choir and Orchestra of Ho Chi Minh City (ICOHCMC), a position that he feels he is privileged to hold.
 He looks forward to working with his fellow colleagues of the ICOHCMC and beyond, and to helping create some special and memorable events in the future.